#1 Ranked Children’s Hospital by U.S. News & World Report

 Swift diagnosis and treatment can help clear the infection within a matter of days.
 But if treatment doesn't begin soon enough, the joints may become permanently damaged because of pressure and reduced blood flow.

-To ensure your child gets the quickest treatment possible, doctors at Children's have different tests to make sure your child is diagnosed properly, including tests of blood, urine and joint fluid.
+To ensure your child gets the quickest treatment possible, doctors at Boston Children's have different tests to make sure your child is diagnosed properly, including tests of blood, urine and joint fluid.
 The exact nature of your child's infection, whether it's viral or bacterial, will determine how doctors treat your child's septic arthritis.